Kmeakin/walrus-report/src/10-introduction.md

 This means that it is impossible to reason about the correctness of a program that triggers undefined behaviour, since (in theory) literally anything could
-happen: C and C++ folklore warns of such disasterous results as reformatting the user's hard-drive, launching missiles, or causing demons to fly out of the user's nose.^[http://catb.org/jargon/html/N/nasal-demons.html]
+happen: C and C++ folklore warns of such disastrous results as reformatting the user's hard-drive, launching missiles, or causing demons to fly out of the user's nose.^[http://catb.org/jargon/html/N/nasal-demons.html]